Kyrtapz/design-patterns-cpp/README.md

 - **Composite command** - Use Composite pattern to execute several commands at once(example: a Macro in Microsoft office macros)
 - **Query** - in terms of a design pattern meaning it is covered by Command design pattern.
 Query is typically not modifying the data while the command is.
 Command Query Separation (CQS)

+### Interpreter
+- Not exactly a design pattern, examples: programming languages, IDEs, interpreters, HTML etc.
+- Interprets text input to objects
+- Component that processes structured text data.
+Does so by turning it into separate lexical tokens(lexing) and then interpreting sequences of said tokens.
+- Boost.Spirit is a library that helps with building a parser with predefined template